maxwellbrenner/TheOddsAPI-Interfacing/(1) API Documentation.md

 The `main()` function orchestrates the odds retrieval and data processing by following these steps:

-1. **Load Masterlist and Define Date Range**: Loads the event masterlist (CSV file) to filter event dates within a specified range.
+1. **Load Masterlist and Define Date Range**: Loads the `event_masterlist` (CSV file) to filter event dates within a specified range.
+This file is generated using the `UFCStats Scraper`.

 2. **Filter Event Dates**: Calls `get_event_dates_between()` to filter events based on `start_date` and `end_date`, applying a 12-hour offset to each date for standardized times.